The Ultimate Sole Trader Tax Guide For Self-Employed and Small Business Owners

 What Are the Advantages and Disadvantages of Being a Sole Trader?

 The main benefit that sole traders often shout about?
 Freedom.
-Working for yourself, picking your hours, and deciding which projects you work on… There’s a lot to love.
+Working for yourself, picking your hours, and deciding which projects you work on… There’s a lot to love about being a sole trader.
 Another big selling point is having complete control over your finances.
 After all, payments are made directly to you now, and you can use those profits however you want—whether that’s investing in your craft or a much-needed holiday.
 What’s more, you can even claim tax relief on a number of your business-related costs, like travel.

 Things are slightly different when you set up a limited company.
 Here, you create a separate legal entity with yourself as a director.
 Your finances and the finances of your company are separate, and you effectively pay yourself a salary and dividends.
 A limited company has some tax advantages (Corporation Tax is lower than higher rates of Income Tax, for example, and there are more options in terms of tax relief), but there can be some pitfalls too.
 We’d always suggest that you seek the advice of an accountant if you’re thinking about going down this route.